jambuur/APEDSK99/README.md

 Yes, good question as I take it EXBAS is used over TI BASIC by the majority TI enthusiasts.
 Obviously I wanted to support vanilla console users (like the ones re-entering the hobby after xx years such as myself).
 But that doesn't explain why EXBAS couldn't be used to run the configuration program.
 Well, the problem is that EXBAS doesn't support external CALL's in programs, only from the command line.
 This would mean you have to type in a set of commands instead of a more or less automated setup.
 Not a good idea I thought.

 However, I am working on a solution to run APEDSK99 CALL's within EXBAS programs.
 It uses CALL LINK as an alternative to execute DSR CALL code, for example CALL LINK("MDSK",1,"ACFG").
 I will keep the AtariAge forum posted.

-### *Updating the DSR*

-I compile the DSR .a99 file with [xtd99 TI99 cross development tools](https://endlos99.github.io/xdt99/) and then use [this hex editor](https://mh-nexus.de/en/hxd/) for padding the binary file with zero's to the full 8KB.
-After that it's just a matter of saving the binary file as APEDSK99.DSR in the root of the SD.

-### *Uploading Sketches*

-You should switch off the TI before uploading the APEDSK99 sketch from the Arduino IDE.
-If you don't, there is a good chance the Arduino bootloader gets corrupted and you'll need a second Arduino to restore it.
-Yes I have been there ... several times.

-Alternatively you could connect [_Analog 1_ to _+5V_](img/A15V.jpg) with a jumper wire before uploading; this disables the APEDSK99 sideport buffer IC's so you can leave the TI powered on.
-In fact, if you intend to put APEDSK99 in some sort of case, plan a switch for this.
-It's not only handy for uploading sketches but also for temporarily circumventing _TI EXTENDED BASIC_'s LOAD feature or preventing unintentional DSR RAM writes (see _**Ignition Sequence**_ below)

 ### *Ignition sequence*

-Unlike the original TI Disk Controller ROM, the APEDSK99 DSR sits in RAM and is permanently enabled within the TI's address space.
-Any unintentional write from the TI can potentially corrupt the DSR code.
-This is likley to happen when you switch the TI on (spurious signals on the sideport).
+The DSR containes a powerup routine (the original TI DISK Controller routine if fact) that needs to be executed before you can properly use DSK's.

-So switch on the TI first, apply power to APEDSK99, wait a second for APEDSK99 to load the DSR (short flash from the LED) and then soft-reset the TI with FCTN-QUIT to execute the DSR power-up routines.
+So switch on the TI first, apply power to APEDSK99, wait a second for APEDSK99 to load the DSR (short flash from the LED) and then soft-reset the TI with \<FCTN\>-\>QUIT\> to execute the DSR powerup routine.

 ### *Error codes*